bendrick92/benscarblog/_posts/2016-10-19-should-i-buy-a-dashcam.md

 #### What is a dashcam?

-A "dash cam" is a video camera designed for use in a vehicle, whose primary function is to record anything that might happen while you're driving.
+<span class="is-first-letter">A</span> "dash cam" is a video camera designed for use in a vehicle, whose primary function is to record anything that might happen while you're driving.

 Dash cams tend to differentiate themselves from other types of cameras through their robust construction, loop-based recording, and discreet designs.